Ay-De/Surface_Duo_2_GCam/README.md

 # Surface_Duo_2_GCam

-Google Camera (GCam) on Surface Duo 2.
-Finally found a working GCam for the Microsoft Surface Duo 2.
+Google Camera (GCam) for the Microsoft Surface Duo 2.
+I AM NOT THE DEVELOPER!

-Current Version: AGC8.4.300_V6 by bigkaka.
+Current version: AGC8.4.300_V6 by bigkaka.

 Download of the latest GCam APK is here possible: